Nietecht/mille-feuille-opinions/topics/onCommands.md

 ### As flow {#asFlow}

 A command could also be perceived as representing a flow, or the doorway to a flow.

-> **_NOTE_:** Add the stuff about a pipeline here?
+Certainly representing the road between requester and executor in this way is a popular opinion, a lot of pseudo-magical dispatchers exist to help with implementing this idea.
+However often this is reduced to a central component doing al the routing based on some predefined rules and you follow those or it doesn't work, while the pipeline idea is lost.
+A flow defined declaratively as a pipeline can still reuse base or default steps, but at the same time allows specific flows to be augmented with the relevant context and/or operations.

+Having these kinds of flows in an j

 <!-- * [x] Explain why this is a problem; motivate a best practice -->